FG-Technologies/tRNA-modification-analysis/README.md

 <br><br><br>
-This pipeline is created as part of Master Research Project by Isis van Loenen.
+This pipeline is created as part of the Research Project by Isis van Loenen (Msc Bioinformatics and Systems Biology at Vrije Universiteit Amsterdam).